zhgzhg/Drizzle/README.md

 How To Install
 --------------

-1. Download the "-dist" ZIP file from the [Releases](https://github.com/zhgzhg/Drizzle/releases).
+1. Download the "-dist" ZIP file from the [Releases](https://github.com/zhgzhg/Drizzle/releases)' assets.
 2. Unzip it inside **Arduino's installation directory** / **tools**
 3. Restart Arduino IDE